NotuDocs vs Skriber: Template-First Notes vs Behavioral Health AI Scribe

 Skriber generates structured notes from recordings.
 The note structure is configured in the platform, and the AI populates it from the audio.
 This works well for standard therapy documentation formats.
 If your practice requires a note structure specific to your agency, licensing board, or supervision arrangement that Skriber does not offer by default, your options are limited to whatever customization the platform provides.

 NotuDocs is template-first by design.
 The structure the clinician defines is the starting point.
 Whether that is a SOAP note, DAP format, BIRP, or a custom format required by a Medicaid billing arrangement, the clinician builds the template once and every subsequent note follows it exactly.
-The AI fills the clinician's format, not a format the AI selected.
+Your template, your structure.
+The AI fills what you define.

-For clinicians whose note structure is externally mandated, this distinction is not just a workflow preference.
+For clinicians whose note format is externally mandated, this distinction is not just a workflow preference.
 It may be a compliance requirement.
 If your supervisor requires a specific section order, specific language in the assessment block, or specific goal alignment phrasing for Medicaid review, the template-first approach guarantees that structure appears in every note.
-With a generation-based model, you are editing AI-generated text toward your required format rather than starting from your format.
+With a generation-based model where the AI selects the structure, you are editing AI-generated text toward your required format rather than starting from your format.

 Privacy and the Recording Question

 Skriber's workflow requires recording session audio.
 For many therapists and client populations, this is not an obstacle.
-For others, it is the deciding variable.
+For others, it is the deciding variable before any other feature gets considered.

 Pricing Comparison

-Skriber's free tier at 10 visits per month is genuinely useful for testing, and may cover part-time therapists with smaller caseloads.
-The paid plan at $85 per month (on an annual commitment) is $60 more per month than NotuDocs.
-Over a year, that is $720 at the solo practice level.
+Skriber's free tier at 10 visits per month is genuinely useful for testing and may cover part-time practitioners with smaller caseloads.
+The paid plan at $85 per month, on an annual commitment, is $60 more per month than NotuDocs.
+Over a year at the solo practice level, that is $720.

 The pricing gap reflects real infrastructure costs.
 Ambient recording, real-time transcription, and ICD-10 code suggestion are computationally more expensive to run than a post-session text extraction pipeline.
 The $60 premium is not arbitrary.
 The question is whether what you get for that $60 monthly matches what your practice actually needs.